By Randall Parrish in 1907

 Three Distinct Belts to be Crossed

-To the traveler advancing due west from the Missouri River, there were three distinct belts, averaging about 150 miles each, through which a slow-moving caravan passed before attaining to the mountains.
-The first was agriculturally rich, a magnificent prairie land, possessing abundant rain, fertile soil, sufficient timber along the numerous water-courses, and in every direction, delighting the eye.
-The 150 miles, stretching from about the 98th meridian to the 101st, brought a notable change.
+To the traveler advancing due west from the Missouri River, there were three distinct belts, averaging about 150 miles each, through which a slow-moving caravan passed before attaining the mountains.
+The first was agriculturally rich, a magnificent prairie land, possessing abundant rain, fertile soil, and sufficient timber along the numerous watercourses, delighting the eye in every direction.
+The 150 miles, stretching from the 98th meridian to the 101st, brought a notable change.

 The green rolling hills began to sink away into monotonous plains; the soil became less rich, and was streaked with alkali; the waters of the streams diminished and grew unfit to drink; while vegetation became dwarfed and scanty.
 The cactus, the sagebrush, and the prairie dog were much in evidence.
-A suffocating dust rose from the trail under the horses’ feet.
-The third division of the journey, extending to the 104th meridian, was that hilly region which led on to those great mountain ranges already plainly in sight.
+Suffocating dust rose from the trail under the horses’ feet.
+The third division of the journey, extending to the 104th meridian, was that hilly region that led to those great mountain ranges already plainly in sight.
 Here, the traveler was amid rocky, barren desolation, at first a drear, grim expanse of desert but gradually improving in vegetation and water as he approached closer to the mountains.

 Perils of the Journey

-Not only did its surface make this a peculiar country, its fierce storms, mirages, perilous prairie fires, and the swiftness of attack by its mounted Indians, rendered it distinct from all other frontiers.
+Not only did its surface make this a peculiar country, its fierce storms, mirages, dangerous prairie fires, and the swiftness of attack by its mounted Indians rendered it distinct from all other frontiers.
 Except in the spring of the year, the prairie trails were easily followed.
 In a time of rain, the fords across the streams became dangerous, the prairie roads were transformed into quagmires, and no shelter was obtainable.
 The storms, at whatever season they occurred, were fierce and terrific.
-Those of summer were cyclonic, often working great damage, while in winter the awful blizzard was almost certain death to any unfortunate caught unprotected upon the open plain.
+Those of summer were cyclonic, often working significant damage, while in winter, the awful blizzard was almost certain death to any unfortunate caught unprotected upon the open plain.
 During the summer season, after the prairie grass had become long and dry, destructive fires, raging over immense districts, threatened terrible disaster to all in their course.